chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.4-standards.md

 **GitHub Copilot Chat Prompt:**
 ```
-@workspace Based on the formatting issues found in my audit:
+@workspace Based on the formatting issues found in my audit of the learn-pr/wwl modules:

 [Paste formatting issues from your audit]

-Create a "Markdown Formatting Standards" section for our documentation that includes:
+Create a "Learn Module Formatting Standards" section for our documentation that includes:
-1. Heading hierarchy rules (proper H1→H2→H3 progression)
+1. YAML metadata requirements (ms.date, author, ms.service fields)
-2. Code block formatting (always use ``` with language specifiers)
+2. Module structure rules (proper index.yml to unit .yml to includes/*.md flow)
-3. List formatting standards (when to use bullets vs numbers)
+3. Code block formatting (always use ``` with language specifiers like python, yaml, sql)
-4. Link formatting conventions (relative vs absolute paths)
+4. Cross-reference link formatting (proper [!include[]] syntax)
-5. Table formatting guidelines
+5. Image and media conventions (media/ folder structure, alt text requirements)

 For each rule provide:
 - The standard (what to do)
-- Why it matters (rationale)
+- Why it matters (rationale for Learn platform)
 - ✅ Good example
 - ❌ Bad example

-Format as markdown suitable for DOCUMENTATION_STANDARDS.md file.
+Format as markdown suitable for LEARN_MODULE_STANDARDS.md file.
 ```

 **What Copilot Does:**